Nhlanhla-Mdakane/saber-world/README.md

 ## Description

-This is a demo website of an e-commerce store which would sell lightsabers .It is based on one of my early projects which I decided to redo in React JS.
+A demo of lightsaber st0re

-The website can be found here:https://saberworld.herokuapp.com/
+This is one of my early projects which was made using , html ,css and javascript